jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 - **FR-5.1:** User can change food name
 - **FR-5.2:** User can change protein concentration
 - **FR-5.3:** User can toggle food type (solid/liquid)
-  - Triggers unit conversion
+  - Form toggles: If you toggle a food's form (SOLID ⇄ LIQUID) the app converts existing daily and mix amounts using 1 g ≈ 1 ml and recomputes water (solid-in-liquid volume assumption changes accordingly).
-  - Recalculates entire protocol, preserving existing protein targets
+  - Recalculates entire protocol (method and mix parameters), but preserving existing target mg protein targets
 - **FR-5.4:** User can change dilution strategy
   - Preserves existing protein targets
   - Recalculates methods and dilutions
 - **FR-5.5:** User can change dosing strategy
   - Clicking Standard/Slow/Rapid button triggers immediate recalculation
-  - Resets to default protein targets for that strategy
+  - Resets all targetMg to default protein targets for that strategy
   - Changes step count (11/19/9) * though for Food A -> Food B transition, recall that the step number does increase by 1
   - Regenerates entire protocol from scratch
   - Preserves Food A/B configuration